Stelvinsaji/Car-Animation-CSS-JS/README.md

 Project Description:

-Implemented a Car using Html & CSS with sound effects.
-The prerequisites of this project are HTML, CSS, and JavaScript.
+Implemented a Car using Html, CSS & JavaScript.

 Explanation: